-Revenue from Maricopa County through the Ryan White programs represents 40% and 45% of the Organization's total government contracts and grants revenue during the years ended December 31, 2021 and 2020, respectively, and 25% and 45% of grants and other receivables as of December 31, 2021 and 2020, respectively.
+Revenue from Maricopa County through the Ryan White programs represents 30% of the Organization's total government contracts and grants revenue during the year ended December 31, 2022 and 26% of contributions and grants receivable as of December 31, 2022.

-Revenue from the Arizona Department of Health Services represents 36% and 36% of the Organization's total government contracts and grants revenue during the years ended December 31, 2021 and 2020, respectively, and 41% and 30% of grants and other receivables as of December 31, 2021 and 2020, respectively.
+Revenue from the Arizona Department of Health Services represents 35% of the Organization's total government contracts and grants revenue during the year ended December 31, 2022, and 37% of contributions and grants receivable as of December 31, 2022.